In 2015, more than 38,000 people died in motor vehicle accidents, and it is estimated that a total of 15,300 accidents occur per day.

 Thankfully, cars come with options that allow for proper seat adjustments, regardless of the size of the driver.
 While in the driver’s seat, you should be eight to ten inches away from the steering wheel in order to allow the airbag to deploy correctly in the event of a car accident.
 Additionally, the seatbelt should be crossed over the middle of your shoulders and chest, and the headrest should be elevated to the extent that it is level with the top of your head.
 In this position, the headrest will inhibit your head from painfully whipping all the way back in a wreck.
 Perhaps most importantly, make sure children in the car are secured in an appropriate child safety seat for their age, height, and weight.

-If you or loved one is dealing with the unfortunate consequences of an accident, then let the experienced lawyers at J. Gonzalez Law Firm fight for the justice and compensation that you deserve.
+If you or loved one is dealing with the unfortunate consequences of an accident, then let the experienced lawyers at J. Gonzalez Injury Attorneys fight for the justice and compensation that you deserve.
 Our firm represents the entire South Texas community, from Rio Grande City to McAllen and down to Brownsville.

 At J. Gonzalez, we know that a horrible accident can be a scary experience, and a lawsuit can seem daunting.
 But our trustful, diligent, and honest attorneys know how to get you the damages – and peace of mind – you deserve.